eyenalxai/llm-code-sandbox/README.md

 ### Setting up Environment Variables

-Create a `.env` file at the root of your project and add your OpenAI API key:
+For local development, create a `.env.local` file at the root of your project and add your OpenAI API key:

 ```env
 OPEN_AI_API_KEY=sk-1234abcd5678efgh91011ijk